open-telemetry/opentelemetry-specification/specification/trace/sdk.md

   only in some places where the SDK requires a readable span.
-* **Read/write span**: A span that provides both the full API as defined in the [API-level definition for span's interface](api.md#span-operations) and additionally the same interface as for Readable spans as defined in the above bullet point.
+* **Read/write span**: A span that provides both the full API as defined in the [API-level definition for span's interface](api.md#span-operations) and additionally the same interface as for readable spans as defined in the above bullet point.

 ## Span processor